thegodofwar9732/currency-rate/README.md

 This is still working in prgress.

 ### Authors
-Ah Hpu Sei
+-Ah Hpu Sei
-Muhtasim Chowdhury
+-Muhtasim Chowdhury
-Esther Sitt
+-Esther Sitt
-Zhao Wei Wu
+-Zhao Wei Wu
-Matthew Sterlin
+-Matthew Sterlin

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details